Workplace Violence Prevention Plan (WVPP)

 - Access to and freedom of movement within the workplace by non-employees, including recently discharged employees or persons with whom one of our employees is having a dispute.

 Once workplace violence hazards have been identified they will be evaluated and corrected in a timely manner.
-The University of San Francisco will implement the following effective procedures to correct workplace violence hazards that are identified:
+University of San Francisco will implement the following effective procedures to correct workplace violence hazards that are identified:

-If an imminent workplace violence hazard exists that cannot be immediately abated without endangering employee(s) , all exposed employee(s) will be removed from the situation except those necessary to correct the existing condition.
+- If an imminent workplace violence hazard exists that cannot be immediately abated without endangering employee(s), all exposed employee(s) will be removed from the situation except those necessary to correct the existing condition.

-Corrective measures for workplace violence hazards will be specific to a given work area.
+- Corrective measures for workplace violence hazards will be specific to a given work area.

 Make the workplace unattractive to criminal activities by: